 We believe in continuously evaluating the work of End Hep C SF to determine if we are making an impact and where we could do better.

 End Hep C SF is a collective impact initiative, which means there are many partners at the table, all bringing different assets, but with the same goal – eliminating hepatitis C virus (HCV) as a public health threat in San Francisco.
 We use a systematic, ongoing process of evaluation to generate information that is fed right back into the initiative.
-It allows us to make our collective decisions based in evidence, and not just gut instincts or educated guesses.
+It allows us to make our collective decisions based on evidence.

 We use Results Based Accountability (RBA) as our evaluation framework, because it holds us accountable for making a difference in the lives of people affected by HCV, while allowing us to learn, improve, and tell our story along the way.